froger-me/wp-weixin/README.md

 ## Templates

-The following plugin files are included using `locate_template()` function of Wordpress.
-This means they can be overloaded in the active Wordpress theme if a file with the same name exists at the root of the theme.
+The following plugin files are included using `locate_template()` function of WordPress.
+This means they can be overloaded in the active WordPress theme if a file with the same name exists at the root of the theme.
 ___

 `wp-weixin/inc/templates/wp-weixin-subscribe.php`